vsekhar/browser-ablation/README.md

 }
 ```

-Ablation of time-to-first-byte (TTFB) is approximated by applying a delay as soon as the ablation parameter is read.
-For greater accuracy, we may recommend (require?)
-TTFB ablation be declared via a header.
+Ablation of `time-to-first-byte` is approximated by applying a delay as soon as the ablation parameter is read.
+For greater accuracy, we may recommend (require?) that ablation of `time-to-first-byte` be declared via a header.

 ### Performance metrics